10 Crystal Morphology and Symmetry

 10.5.2.6 Triclinic System

 Triclinic crystals have no symmetry greater than an inversion center.
 The photos below show three examples: albite from Tuscany, Italy (Figure 10.63), amblygonite from Brazil (Figure 10.64), and rhodonite from Brazil (Figure 10.65).
 The photo of albite also contains minor amounts of black tourmaline and quartz.
-These crystals all have symmetry 1, equivalent to an inversion center, and no more.
 It appears that the albite crystal might have a vertical mirror and so, perhaps, be monoclinic.
 But albite, like all plagioclase, is triclinic.
-In contrast with plagioclase feldspars, K-feldspar is monoclinic at high temperature (sanidine, orthoclase) and triclinic at low temperature (microcline).
+Common albite crystals have symmetry 1, equivalent to an inversion center, and no more.
+In contrast with plagioclase feldspars, K-feldspar is monoclinic at high temperature (when it is sanidine or orthoclase) and triclinic at low temperature (microcline).

 We saw other examples of feldspar crystals in the triclinic system in earlier chapters: